 - However, if you do want to take photos I would recommend a zoom lens.

 - Visit the main colony but remember to pop and visit the beach – this is where all the action is happening!

-- Binoculars would be handy if you want to see them closer.
+- Binoculars would be handy if you want to see the penguins closer.

 - Remember not to disturb the penguins, keep quiet as you don’t want to spoil the experience for anyone that’s visiting.

-Do you want to know about my experience?
-Ask me any questions in the comments below
+Do you want to know about my experience seeing penguins in Chile?
+Where else have you seen penguins?
+Ask me any questions in the comments below.